Glenne Headly

 Biography

-Glenne Aimee Headly (March 13, 1955 - June 8, 2017) was an American actress.
-She was widely known for her roles in Dirty Rotten Scoundrels, Dick Tracy, and Mr. Holland's Opus.
-Headly received a Theatre World Award and four Joseph Jefferson Awards and was nominated for two Primetime Emmy Awards.[1]
+Glenne Aimee Headly (born November 13, 1955) is an American actress.
+She is known for her roles in Dirty Rotten Scoundrels and Mr. Holland's Opus.
+Headly has received Theatre World Awards and 4 Joseph Jefferson Awards, and was nominated for two Primetime Emmy Awards.
+Most recently, Glenne Headly and Ed Begley Jr. (Blunt Talk) have been tapped for lead roles opposite Josh Hutcherson in Future Man, Hulu’s half-hour comedy pilot from Seth Rogen and Evan Goldberg.

 Film and television career

-While appearing on the Chicago stage in Curse of the Starving Class, Headly was asked to join the Steppenwolf Theatre ensemble, which was looking to expand.[5]
+While appearing on the Chicago stage in Curse of the Starving Class, Headly was asked to join the Steppenwolf Theatre ensemble, who were looking to expand their group.
 She also appeared in several other productions.
-In Chicago, she was nominated for five Joseph Jefferson awards, and won three for best supporting actress.
-She received her Actors' Equity card when cast by Vivian Matalon in a summer theatre production of Charley's Aunt, and joined SAG when Arthur Penn wrote a breakout role for her in the film Four Friends.[8]
+In Chicago, she was nominated for five Joseph Jefferson awards and won three for best supporting actress.
+She received her Actors' Equity card when cast by Vivian Matalon in a summer theatre production of Charley's Aunt and joined SAG when Arthur Penn wrote a breakout role for her in the film Four Friends.

-On August 2, 1982, Headly married fellow ensemble member John Malkovich.[4]
-Soon after, she replaced Ellen Barkin in Extremities off-Broadway.
-She then was cast in The Philanthropist, also off-Broadway, and won a Theatre World Award for best newcomer.[4]
-In New York, she appeared in Balm in Gilead with her fellow Steppenwolf Theatre members,[9] and in Arms and the Man, on Broadway, with Kevin Kline and Raul Julia.[10]
+In 1982 Headly married fellow ensemble member John Malkovich and moved with him to New York City.
+Soon after, she was cast to replace Ellen Barkin in Extremities with Susan Sarandon off Broadway.
+She then was cast in The Philanthropist, also off Broadway, and won a Theatre World Award for best newcomer.
+In New York, she appeared in Balm in Gilead with her fellow Steppenwolf Theatre ensemble members and Arms and the Man on Broadway with Kevin Kline and Raul Julia.

-Headly then was cast by Warren Beatty to appear as Tess Trueheart in Dick Tracy.
-She next starred with Demi Moore and Bruce Willis in Mortal Thoughts, directed by Alan Rudolph.
-In 1992, she worked on a small Canadian film called Ordinary Magic, and on the first day of filming, met her future husband Byron McCulloch, whom she married in 1993.[16]
-She also co-starred with Ted Danson and Macaulay Culkin in the 1994 comedy Getting Even with Dad.[17]
+She was then cast by Warren Beatty to appear opposite him as Tess Trueheart in Dick Tracy.
+She next starred opposite Demi Moore and Bruce Willis in Mortal Thoughts, directed by Alan Rudolph.
+In 1988 she divorced Malkovich after he had an affair with Michelle Pfeiffer during the filming of Dangerous Liaisons.
+In 1992, she went to Canada to work on a small Canadian film called Ordinary Magic with Ryan Reynolds and on the first day of filming, met her future husband Byron McCulloch, whom she married on August 25 of 1993.

 1995-2004

-Headly appeared in the television movies Winchell, And the Band Played On, Pronto, My Own Country, and Women vs. Men,.[18]
-Headly received her second of two Emmy Awards nominations for best supporting actress in a television movie for Bastard Out of Carolina (1996).[15]
-She appeared as Julie Andrews and Christopher Plummer's daughter in the 2001 live telecast of the play On Golden Pond for CBS.[19]
+Headly appeared in the television movies Winchell, And the Band Played On, Pronto, My Own Country and Women Vs. Men and was nominated for two Emmy Awards, for best supporting actress in a television movie for both Lonesome Dove (1989) and Bastard Out of Carolina (1996).
+She appeared as Julie Andrews' and Christopher Plummer's daughter in the 2001 live telecast of the play On Golden Pond for CBS.
 She was cast in the series Encore!
-Encore!, starring Nathan Lane and Joan Plowright, from 1998-1999,[20] and had recurring roles as Dr. Abby Keaton on ER from 1996-1997[21] and as Leland Stottlemeyer's wife, Karen, on Monk.[22]
+Encore!, starring Nathan Lane and Joan Plowright, from 1998-1999, and had recurring roles as Dr. Abby Keaton on ER from 1996-1997 and as Leland Stottlemeyer's wife, Karen on Monk from 2003-2004.

 Future Man